theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/collation-sql-server.md

 ---
-layout: page
 title: Collation Settings for MSSQL Server Destination
 description: example of how to append the collation for a specified column
-permalink: /:collection/:path
-weight: 20
 ---

 The following article describes a common problem that occurs when pushing SAP data into an SQL server database when collation is not set case-sensitive.
-The depicted example shows how to customize the drop & create SQL server statement within Xtract Universal destination settings.
+The depicted example shows how to customize the drop & create SQL server statement within {{ productName }} destination settings.

 ### Collation SQL Server